-If you love Christchurch, enrol to vote so you can have a say on the people who will make decisions that shape your community.
+If you love Christchurch, enrol to vote so you can have a say on the people elected in our local body election.

-The Electoral Commission(external link) also has a lot of useful, accessible resources in different formats.
+The Electoral Commission(external link) has a lot of useful, accessible resources in different formats.

 There are two types of electors